torvalds/linux/Documentation/scsi/aic79xx.rst

         only be used at the customer's own risk.

  * 1.1.1 (September 24th, 2002)
-        - Added support for the Linux 2.5.X kernel series
+        - Added support for the GNU/Linux 2.5.X kernel series

  * 1.1.0 (September 17th, 2002)
         - Added support for four additional SCSI products: